ASU News

 Understanding pathways of knowledge to action in conservation

-January 23, 2025 Dr. Leah Gerber gave a talk at the Oxford Martin School describing a theory of change for addressing the biodiversity crisis by integrating innovation with boundary-spanning work.
-She also discussed ways to bring biodiversity into global decision making and to establish a replicable model for effective conservation.
+Dr. Leah Gerber’s talk at the Oxford Martin School describes a theory of change for addressing the biodiversity crisis by integrating innovation with boundary-spanning work.

 Highlights from Bloom 24 and COP16